CrossOmics/Lotus/docs/getting_started.rst

 This guide will walk you through a complete single-cell RNA sequencing data analysis workflow, from data loading to final visualization results.

+For a complete runnable example, see the `lotus_workflow.py <https://github.com/CrossOmics/Lotus/blob/main/examples/lotus_workflow.py>`_ script in the examples directory.

 First, import the necessary modules:

 .. code-block:: python